Scan Azure NetApp Files volumes with NetApp Data Classification

 -

-On the Configuration page, select View Details to review the status for each CIFS and NFS volume and correct any errors.
+On the Configuration page, select View Details to review the status for each CIFS and NFS volume.
+If necessary, correct any errors such as network connectivity issues.

-You can start or stop mapping-only scans, or mapping and classification scans, in a system at any time from the Configuration page.
-You can also change from mapping-only scans to mapping and classification scans, and vice-versa.
-We recommend that you scan all volumes.
+You can start or stop scans on any system at any time from the Configuration page.
+You can also switch scans from mapping-only scans to mapping and classification scans, and vice-versa.
+It's recommended that you scan all volumes in a system.

 |

-The switch at the top of the page for Scan when missing "write attributes" permissions is disabled by default.
-This means that if Data Classification doesn't have write attributes permissions in CIFS, or write permissions in NFS, that the system won't scan the files because Data Classification can't revert the "last access time" to the original timestamp.
+The switch at the top of the page for Scan when missing "write" permissions is disabled by default.
+This means that if Data Classification doesn't have write attributes permissions in CIFS or write permissions in NFS, the system won't scan the files because Data Classification can't revert the "last access time" to the original timestamp.
 If you don't care if the last access time is reset, turn the switch ON and all files are scanned regardless of the permissions.
 Learn more.

 -